German stocks - Factors to watch on July 27

 Separately, Germany's highest court ruled on Wednesday that Munich prosecutors had no right for the time being to evaluate materials seized during a raid in March on U.S. law firm Jones Day.

+Q2 results due.
+Adjusted EBIT seen down 23 percent at 910 million euros.
+Poll:

-The company on Wednesday confirmed its outlook for the 2017 fiscal year as it reported quarterly results.
+The company on Wednesday confirmed its outlook for the 2017 fiscal year.
+Poll:

-Published full Q2 results.
-The group had released preliminary results earlier this month, showing a 20 percent drop in operating profit, but stuck with its full-year guidance.
+Full Q2 results due.
+The group published preliminary results earlier this month, showing a 20 percent drop in operating profit, but stuck with its full-year guidance.

 Q2 results due around 2000 GMT.
 Adjusted EBIT seen up 17.8 percent at 81.5 million euros.
 Poll: